 The gardening basics you need to know to start a new flower or vegetable garden could be summed up in three words: sun, soil and water.
 The amount of sun available for the plants depends on the location of the garden within the confines of your property and in your growing zone.
-The characteristics of your native soil will influence your choice of plants, but poor soil is hardly ever a deal breaker because there are many ways to amend and recondition it if you want to grow something it won't support.
+The characteristics of your native soil will influence your choice of plants, but poor soil is hardly ever a deal breaker because there are many ways to amend and recondition it if you want to grow something it doesn't currently support.
 Finally, if you don't get enough water from the sky, you need to plan ahead to ensure plants get the water they need with minimum effort on your part.
 Gardening won't be much fun if you have to lug 5-gallon pails of water up a steep hill every day to keep your garden watered.

 The gardening experience is almost effortless when you get everything right: choosing plants suitable for your climate zone, combining them in beneficial ways, fertilizing the soil to provide them with the nutrients they need and controlling unwanted growth and interlopers.
 When you get it right — and that's not hard to do, although it may take a little practice — growth takes care of itself, and the rewards can't help but be satisfying.
 It's no wonder so many people have adopted gardening as a hobby, a trade or a profession.